The North Carolina Mountains Feature

 Good Eats in Asheville

-Within a few blocks, you can nosh on Indian street food, Spanish tapas, soul food, French, Italian, Japanese, Thai, Himalayan, Jamaican, Cuban, Mediterranean, and, of course, plenty of veggie and vegan options.
-While your choices are eclectic, a modern take on Southern cooking rules at many restaurants, where dishes like mountain trout with sweet-potato fries, or buttermilk fried free-range chicken with flash-fried organic collards take center stage.
+Within a few blocks, you can nosh on Indian street food, Spanish tapas, French, Italian, Japanese, Thai, Himalayan, Jamaican, Cuban, and, of course, veggie and vegan options.
+While your choices are eclectic, a modern take on Southern cooking rules at many restaurants.

 The epicenter of Asheville's food scene is downtown, where cafés, bistros, and microbreweries jostle each other for street space.
-West Asheville (edgy, organic cafés), the River Arts District (coffeehouses and microbreweries), Biltmore (upscale bistros and restaurants), and North Asheville (a mix of neighborhood restaurants) also have popular eateries.
+West Asheville (edgy, organic cafés), the River Arts District (coffeehouses, artsy cafés, and microbreweries), Biltmore (upscale bistros and restaurants), and North Asheville (neighborhood restaurants) also have popular eateries.

 In the heart of up-and-coming West Asheville, the tattooed staff of Sunny Point Café (626 Haywood Rd.
-828/252-0055 www.sunnypointcafe.com) serves breakfast all day.
-Choose organic, orange-scented gluten-free cornmeal hotcakes, the best shrimp-and-chipotle-cheese grits north of Charleston, or a build-your-own free-range egg omelet.
+828/252–0055 www.sunnypointcafe.com) serve breakfast all day.
+Choose organic, orange-scented, gluten-free cornmeal hotcakes, the best shrimp-and-chipotle-cheese grits north of Charleston, or a build-your-own free-range-egg omelet.

 Microbreweries have replaced moonshine stills in the North Carolina Mountains.
 Here are some of the best in Asheville:

-French Broad Brewing Company (101 Fairview Rd.828/277-0222 www.frenchbroadbrewery.com) brews lagers and specialty ales.
-Wee-Heavy-Er, a Scottish ale, is its best seller.
+French Broad Brewing Company (101-D Fairview Rd.
+828/277-0222 www.frenchbroadbrewery.com) brews lagers and specialty ales.
+Wee-Heavy-Er, a Scottish ale, is a best seller.
 The tasting room also has live music some nights, usually Thursday, Friday, and Saturday.

-The Asheville Brews Cruise (828/545-5181 www.brewscruise.com) takes microbrew aficionados on a tour of three local breweries for $40 per person (four-person minimum).
-Van tours, currently on Thursday, Friday, and Saturday, last about three hours and include samples of 12 to 15 beers and ales.
+The Asheville Brews Cruise (828/545-5181 www.brewscruise.com) takes microbrew aficionados on a tour of three or four local breweries for $45 per person (four-person minimum).
+Van tours, daily except Monday (less frequently in winter), last about three hours and include samples of 12 to 15 beers and ales.
+Walking tours are sometimes available, also $45 per person.

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's